intesso/cheeriobin/howto.md

-[cheerio](//github.com/cheeriojs/cheerio) is a great server side module to run most of [jQuery's](http://api.jquery.com/) core functions on the node.js server. comparing the cheerio and jquery results can be tedious. with requirebin you can now run Cheerio and jQuery commands simultaneously.
+[cheerio](//github.com/cheeriojs/cheerio) is a great server side module to run most of [jQuery's](http://api.jquery.com/) core functions on the node.js server. comparing the cheerio and jquery results can be tedious. with CheerioBin you can now run Cheerio and jQuery commands simultaneously.

 # how to use it